wclr/watchalive/README.md

 Advantages over other solutions like `livereload`, `live-server`, `browser-sync`, etc:

-- Watches only files served to client(s).
+- Watches only files served to clients.
 - Caches watched files, so loading time of client page is faster.
-- Simple transpiler plugin system, allows you to serve any sources like `*.coffee, *.scss, *.less, etc` in transparent manner without need to have compiled version on the drive.
+- Simple and flexible transpiler plugin system, allows you to serve any sources like `*.coffee, *.scss, *.less, etc` in transparent manner without need to have compiled version on the drive (or compile it on the client runtime which is often slower then do it on dev server).
-- It notifies client side about particular changes (by default send list of changed files urls).
+- Notifies client side about particular changes (by default send list of changed files urls).
-- It can send sources of changed files.
+- Can send source (compiled/transpiled) date of changed files.
-- Watch dependencies of transpiled files for changed.
+- Watches aslo dependencies of transpiled sources (like `@import` deslarations) for changes.
-- You can do with this what ever you want, reload page, do live refresh of css styles, or hot replacement of JS modules, rerun test, whatever.
+- You are free to do what ever you want with change events data: reload page, do live refresh of css styles, or hot replacement of JS modules, run test, whatever.
-- Flexible custom routes and proxies configuration support.
+- Supports flexible routes and proxies configuration.

 ## Installation and usage